openebs-archive/openebs-docs/docs/casengines.md

   - When you do not have free disks on the node.
 Jiva can be used on a ` hostdir` and still achieve replication.
   - When you do not need to expand storage dynamically on local disk.
 Adding more disks to a Jiva pool is not possible, so the size of Jiva pool is fixed if it on a physical disk.
 However if the underlying disk is a virtual or network or cloud disk then, it is possible to change the Jiva pool size on the fly.
 - Capacity requirements are small.
+- When you need to provide cross-az available volumes in Cloud or On-premise.

 ### Ideal conditions for choosing OpenEBS hostpath LocalPV:

-- When applications are managing replication themselves and there is no need of replication at storage layer.
+- When applications are managing replication and availability themselves and there is no need of replication at storage layer.
 In most such situations, the applications are deployed as `statefulset`.
 - When higher performance than Jiva or cStor is desired.
 - hostpath is recommended when dedicated local disks are not available for a given application or dedicated storage is not needed for a given application.
-If you want to share a local disk across many applications host path LocalPV is the right approach.
+If you want to share a local disk across many applications hostpath, Rawfile, ZFS and LVM LocalPV is the right approach.

 ### Ideal conditions for choosing OpenEBS device LocalPV:

 - When applications are managing replication themselves and there is no need of replication at storage layer.
 In most such situations, the applications are deployed as `statefulset`
 - When higher performance than Jiva or cStor is desired.
-- When higher performance than hostpath LocalPV is desired.
-- When near disk performance is a need.
-The volume is dedicated to write a single SSD or NVMe interface to get the highest performance.
+- When near disk performance is a need and you need to avoid noisy neighbor effect of shared volumes.
+The device volume is dedicated to write a single SSD or NVMe interface to get the highest performance.

+### Ideal conditions for choosing OpenEBS ZFS or LVM LocalPV:

+- When applications are managing replication themselves and there is no need of replication at storage layer.
+In most such situations, the applications are deployed as `statefulset`
+- When higher performance than Jiva or cStor is desired.
+- When near disk performance is a need along with features like snapshots, volume expansion, pooling of storage from multiple storage devices.

+### Ideal conditions for choosing OpenEBS Mayastor:

+- When you need high performance storage using NVMe SSDs and the cluster is capable of NVMeoF.
+- When you need replication or availability features to protected against node failures.
+- Mayastor is designed for the next gen compute and storage technology and is under active development.

+As Mayastor is under active development, you can also influence the features that are being built by joining [OpenEBS community on Kubernetes Slack](https://kubernetes.slack.com).
+If you are already signed up, head to our discussions at [#openebs](https://kubernetes.slack.com/messages/openebs/) channel.

 ### Summary